JefeLitman/VideoDataGenerator/README.md

     the API apply parallelism in the generator so It's not necessary parallelize `VideoDataGenerator`.
     - Fixed a bug with the folder dev, when creating the object this folder is ignored.
-    - Fixed a bug in sequentia, random and custom frame crop by a infinite loop when the option of `conserve_original` is True.
+    - Fixed a bug in sequential, random and custom frame crop by a infinite loop when the option of `conserve_original` is True.
     - Added a file `main.py` that is a tutorial of how to use custom functions.
     - Option to establish `video_frames` in `None` and all the videos will have the same length